chrisxfire/chrisxfire.github.io/content/notes/_net/fundamentals/xml-documentation.md

 With this switch enabled, the compiler generates warning CS1591 for any publicly visible member without XML doc.

-# XML Comment Style Guide
+# xml comment style guide
 - All public types and their public members should be documented.
 - At minimum, types and their members should have a `<summary>` tag.
 - Private members can be documented, but consider that this exposes the inner workings of a type.
 - Documentation text should be written using complete sentences with full stops.
 - Partial classes are fully supported and the documentation is concatenated into a single entry for each type.

-# General Constructs
+# general constructs
 - `///` — Single-line delimiter.
 Any following whitespace is ignored.
 - `/** */` — Multi-line delimiter.
 Used for comments.
 Comments are not included in the compiled assembly.
 - `cref` — A tag meaning "code reference."
 Specifies that the text is a code element (a type, method, property, etc).
 - `href` — A reference to a web page.
 Used to link directly to a web page.

-# General Tags
+# general tags
 ## `<summary>`
 - Describes a type or a type member.
 - The text in this tag is the only source of information for IntelliSense.